renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

-# DAY 7: BUSCO3 from short reads before Polishing
+# 7.BUSCO3 from short reads before Polishing

 * FUNCTION: assess the completeness of genomes, gene sets, and transcriptomes,